This post was originally published on September 15, 2015 and has been updated for accuracy and comprehensiveness.

 6. Properly Handle Candles That Shouldn’t Be Snuffed

-Religious candles, such as votive, vigil, yahrzeit and Shabbat candles are meant to burn to the wick.
-For candles that cannot be blown out or snuffed, take extra precaution.
+Some candles, such as votive, vigil, yahrzeit and Shabbat candles are meant to burn to the wick.
+Take extra precaution with candles that cannot be blown out or snuffed.

 Before going to bed or leaving the room, place all candles that will burn for a prolonged period of time in the sink or on a metal tray.
-In addition, candles should be placed inside glass, such as a hurricane glass.
+In addition, place candles inside a glass, such as a hurricane glass.
 This will prevent wind or movement from moving the flame or knocking over the candle.

 7. Ensure Fire Detectors Are Working Properly

-The National Fire Alarm Code requires all residential household fire systems—smoke and fire detectors, and sprinklers— be inspected annually.
-Best vendors send trained personnel to your home to test and review the system.
+Best security vendors send trained personnel to your home to test and review the fire protection system.
 They will confirm all equipment is operational and optimally placed.